somod-dev/somod/packages/docs/src/reference/cli.md

 - `-s` or `--stack-name`
   Stack name to update the params from.
 Reads from samconfig.toml if omitted

-In the [Next Chapter](/reference/plugins) let us explore the way of extending the SOMOD through Plugins.
+In the [Next Chapter](/reference/lifecycle-hooks) let us explore the way of extending the SOMOD through LifeCycle Hooks.